Hiker in waterproof pants on a rain-soaked mountain trail

 Cons

-Best for: Value-focused hikers who want reliable all-weather waterproofing in a light, packable pant without the premium price.
+Best for: Value-focused hikers who want reliable, fully seam-sealed waterproofing in a packable rain pant without the premium price.

 Check Price on Amazon →